We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 MyPillow guarantees that its classic pillow will be “the most comfortable pillow you’ll ever own!”

 The company is so adamant about this that it offers a lengthy 10-year warranty and 60-day, money-back guarantee for its U.S.-made pillow (though it’s not clear if that 60-day guarantee applies to products purchased on Amazon).

 Out of the packaging, the pillow seems fluffy enough.
 It takes some time to decompress and requires a fluff session in the dryer before use.
 Once it was fully expanded, we had high hopes for its performance.

 At first, the shredded foam feels responsive.
-It seems ideal for people who like a softer, fluffy pillow.
-There’s also some noticeable off-gassing at first, which fades after a few days.
+It seems great for people who like a softer, fluffy pillow.
+There’s also some noticeable off-gassing (new pillow smell) at first, which fades after a few days.

 Sleeping on it is another story.
 The shredded memory foam ended up feeling noticeably lumpy — like shredded cotton balls — rather than soft and responsive.

 We actually ended up finding it so uncomfortable that we had to swap pillows halfway through the night.

 Reviews on the MyPillow website are generally positive.
 On third-party review sites, like Trustpilot, reviews are more mixed, with people complaining about pillow quality and customer service issues.